 The Council has previously commented during the BOEM planning process offshore Oregon.
-On June 28, 2022, the Council provided comments on the Bureau of Ocean Energy Management's (BOEM) Request for Information and Nominations: Commercial Leasing for Wind Energy Development on the Outer Continental Shelf Offshore Oregon (Call Letter).
-On April 6, 2023, the Council submitted a letter to BOEM and Governor Tina Kotek, of Oregon, expressing "concerns about the development of offshore wind (OSW) energy in ocean waters off the Oregon Coast" and requesting that the Call Areas be rescinded so BOEM could "restart the process of identifying Call Areas off Oregon by considering all areas greater than 12 miles offshore, including areas deeper than 1,300 meters."
+On June 28, 2022, the Council provided comments on BOEM's Request for Information and Nominations: Commercial Leasing for Wind Energy Development on the Outer Continental Shelf Offshore Oregon (Call Letter).2 On April 6, 2023, the Council submitted a letter to BOEM and Oregon Governor Tina Kotek expressing "concerns about the development of offshore wind (OSW) energy in ocean waters off the Oregon Coast"3 and requesting that the Call Areas be rescinded so BOEM could "restart the process of identifying Call Areas off Oregon by considering all areas greater than 12 miles offshore, including areas deeper than 1,300 meters."
 Those concerns remain, as evidenced by the Council's discussion during the September 2023 meeting.
-On April 12, 2023, the Council submitted a letter to BOEM with some specific recommendations for improving the spatial suitability modeling and strengthening the offshore wind planning process.
-While some of the recommendations were addressed, others remain unfulfilled.
+On April 12, 2023, the Council submitted a letter to BOEM with some specific recommendations for improving the spatial suitability modeling and strengthening the OSW planning process.4 While some of the recommendations were addressed, others remain unfulfilled.